Shor99/soccer_in_final_project_backend/README.md

 # about my project

-this project is website for users to go through the website and watch all the transfers in world foorball. can search a player , a team or a range of transfer fee to see the transfers you want to see. you can like and comment on a transfer and also you can like a comment.
+this project is website for users to go through and watch all the transfers in world football. can search a player , a team or a range of transfer fee to see the transfers you want to see. you can like and comment on a transfer and also you can like a comment.

 # not register

-canot see anything exept signin and signup and about the site
+cannot see anything except signin and signup and about the site

 # regular user

-can search a player , a team or a range of transfer fee to see the transfers you want to see. you can like and comment on a transfer and also you can like a comment.
+can search a player , a team or a range of transfer fee to see the transfers you want to see. you can like and comment on a transfer and also you can like a comment. also can change his logo.

 for the first user register in the register section on the website.